-Today’s audio amplification technologies need to support portable equipment and audio component designs.
-While enabling miniaturized devices, they have to maximize the effect of small form factor speakers to generate a big, high quality sound.
-Excellent EMC performance is a must especially for applications in noisy environments, always ensuring distortion free listening.
+In response, our portfolio of audio amplification technologies enables the latest portable equipment and audio component designs.
+This includes miniaturized devices that maximize the effect of small form factor speakers to generate a big, high quality sound.
+Our audio amplifier solutions provide excellent EMC performance (especially in noisy environments) to ensure distortion-free listening.

 |Amplifier Class||Typical Efficiency||Pros||Cons|